Gurktal Alps

-The Gurktal Alps (Gurktaler Alpen, Krške Alpe) is a mountain range located in the Central Eastern Alps in Austria, named after the valley of the Gurk river.
-The range stretches west to Lake Millstatt and east to Neumarkter Sattel (north-northwest of Neumarkt in der Steiermark).
-The highest peak is the Styrian Eisenhut at 2,441m (8,009 ft).
+The Gurktal Alps (Gurktaler Alpen, Krške Alpe) is a mountain range in the Central Eastern Alps in Austria which is named after the valley of the Gurk river.
+The range stretches west to Lake Millstatt and east to Neumarkter Sattel (north-northwest of Neumarkt in Steiermark).
+The highest peak is Eisenhut at 2,441m (8,009 ft).

 Geography

 Location

-The range is located between the Mur Valley in the north, separating it from the Niedere Tauern, and the Drava in the south, where it borders on the Gailtal Alps and Karavanke ranges of the Southern Limestone Alps.
+The range is located between the Mur Valley to the north (which separates it from the Niedere Tauern range) and the River Drava to the south, where it borders the Gailtal Alps and Karavanke ranges of the Southern Limestone Alps.
 In the west, the Gurktal Alps reach up to the Katschberg Pass and the Ankogel Group of the Hohe Tauern range.
-In the east, the Neumarkt Pass in Upper Styria separates it from the adjacent Lavanttal Alps.
+To the east, the Neumarkt Pass in Upper Styria separates it from the adjacent Lavanttal Alps.

 Subdivisions

-The Gurktal Alps may be divided into five subgroups:
+The Gurktal Alps can be divided into five subgroups: